hannahro15/Manchester-Tourist-Project/README.md

 ![404 Page](assets/documentation/screenshot-404-page.png)

-This is the page for if there is an unknown utl that it is directed to.
+This is the page for if there is an unknown url that it is directed to.
 It is kept very simple and has a link that users can click on to go back to the home page.

 ## Testing